matthewfeickert-talks/talk-chep-2024/talk.md

    - People using columnar analysis on ntuples already seem to be loving it
    - Enable the same UX but without ntupling (save disk)
 * Potential for higher performance
-   - Enable on-the-fly CP tool corrections on PHYSLITE
+   - Enable on-the-fly combined performance (CP) tool corrections on PHYSLITE
 * Broader scientific data analysis ecosystem integration
    - Extend and scale ATLAS tools with large and performant ecosystem ]